-(1) Value realized is based on the fair market value of our Common Stock on the date of exercise minus the exercise price and does not necessarily reflect proceeds actually received by the individual.
+- (1) Value realized is based on the fair market value of our common stock on the date of exercise minus the exercise price and does not necessarily reflect proceeds actually received by the individual. - (2) Value realized is based on the fair market value of our common stock on the vesting date and does not necessarily reflect proceeds actually received by the individual. - (3) Of the total shares acquired upon vesting, 62,831 shares were withheld for tax purposes.